Sony A6300 vs Canon M10

-The Sony Alpha A6300 and the Canon EOS M10 are two digital cameras that were revealed to the public, respectively, in February 2016 and October 2015.
+The Sony Alpha A6300 and the Canon EOS M10 are two digital cameras that were officially introduced, respectively, in February 2016 and October 2015.
 Both the A6300 and the M10 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Sony has a resolution of 24 megapixel, whereas the Canon provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A6300 vs Canon M10

 An illustration of the physical size and weight of the Sony A6300 and the Canon M10 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6300 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is notably smaller (10 percent) than the Sony A6300.
 Moreover, the M10 is markedly lighter (25 percent) than the A6300.
 It is worth mentioning in this context that the A6300 is splash and dust resistant, while the M10 does not feature any corresponding weather-sealing.